evolvingstuff/vdw2/content/posts/vitamin-d-is-good-but-must-balance-vitamins-a-and-k2-to-prevent-calcification-masterjohn.md

 Which appears to be about  **75,000 IU** per day for a human adult.

-<a href="/posts/overview-toxicity-of-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Toxicity of vitamin D">Overview Toxicity of vitamin D</a> has the following chart
+[Overview Toxicity of vitamin D](/posts/overview-toxicity-of-vitamin-d) has the following chart

 <img src="/attachments/d3.mock.jpg" alt="image">